Rishabhshah1/ddp_thesis_graph2seq/README.md

 ## About The Project

-This is a DL based approach for reaction outcome prediction as part of my IITM MTech thesis.
-A Graph to Sequence based encoder-decoder approach is used where the encoder is a D-MPNN followed by transformer encoder and decoder is a Transformer based autoregressive Decoder.
-The input to the model is the molecualr graph of the molecule and output is a SMILES string.
-The implementation is derived from the official implementation of the paper title - ["Permutation invariant graph-to-sequence model for template-free retrosynthesis and reaction prediction" by [Tu and Coley (2022)]](https://github.com/coleygroup/Graph2SMILES).
+This is a DL based approach for predicting chemical reaction outcome as part of my IITM MTech thesis.
+A Graph to Sequence encoder-decoder based approach is used where the encoder is a D-MPNN followed by transformer encoder and decoder is a Transformer based autoregressive Decoder.
+The input to the model is the molecular graph of the molecule and output is a SMILES string.
+The implementation is derived from the official implementation of the paper - ["Permutation invariant graph-to-sequence model for template-free retrosynthesis and reaction prediction" by [Tu and Coley (2022)]](https://github.com/coleygroup/Graph2SMILES).

 <p align="right">(<a href="#top">back to top</a>)</p>